sealerio/basefs/README.md

 ### default build

-this is will build the Clusterimage named "kubernetes:v1.22.8" without CNI plugin. and both have two platform: amd64 and arm64 platform. that means you got four Clusterimages at the same time.
+this is will build the sealer image named "kubernetes:v1.22.15" without CNI plugin. and both have two platform: amd64 and arm64 platform. that means you got four sealer image at the same time.

 ```shell
 auto-build --k8s-version=v1.22.8